 Here’s what happens when you try to be the superhero coder-manager:

-2. Team output takes a nosedive (turns out, they need you to, you know, manage the rest)
+Turns out, they need you to, you know, manage a few other things.

-2. Build trust by being open about the what, why, and how.
-Overcommunicate like your team’s success depends on it (because it does).
+- Build trust by being open about the what, why, and how.
+Overcommunicate like your team’s success depends on it.
+Because it does.
 When you mess up (and you will), own it quickly and learn from it.

 In the tech world, it’s easy to get obsessed with metrics.
 Story points, tickets closed, lines of code written (just kidding, we don’t do that anymore, right?
 Right??).
 But I learned that most of the time, we need to look beyond the numbers, as they are mere reflections of the actual impact of the work.